 Many concussions are treated as minor injuries because doctors are unaware that traumatic brain injuries are connected to other brain disorders.
 They then discharge patients without giving them the warning signs to watch for when it comes to the continued effects of the injury.

 A medical professional who discharges his patient with lingering concussion symptoms is putting that patient at risk for more serious traumatic brain injuries.
 Doctors need to remain vigilant in preparing patients for potential symptom continuation.
-If your doctor doesn’t provide extra care for your concussion, you can file a claim with a California medical malpractice attorney to obtain compensation for your injuries.
+If your doctor doesn’t provide extra care for your concussion, you can file a claim with a medical malpractice attorney in California to obtain compensation for your injuries.

 The studies conducted by the University of San Francisco and the University of Southern California show the importance of following up with a specialist after a concussion to discuss any continuing symptoms.
 They state that only 15 percent of these patients see a doctor who specializes in traumatic brain injuries and that continuing symptoms are known to correlate with Parkinson’s disease and dementia.